Adam-Thometz/Adam-Thometz/README.md

 As a former music and special education teacher, I care about and work toward accessibility and ease of use in my applications, as well as creative and divergent approaches to solving problems.

 Outside of my professional pursuits, I enjoy...
 🎶 *music production*: I've been playing music since I was a teen, mainly piano, synths, and messing around with Logic Pro.
-I like making electronic music that sounds like progressive rock.
+I like making electronic music that sounds like prog rock/metal.
 Learning Sonic Pi now that I can code.
 🥘 *cooking*: Italian, Arab, Asian, burgers, vegan, you name it.
 🪴 *gardening*: My fiancee and I grew a jungle in our apartment during lockdown.
 One of my goals is to create an app that tells me when to water my plants.
 🥋 *martial arts*: I did tae kwon do in my teens and karate in my 20s.
 I switched to kung fu because I stopped enjoying the competitiveness of karate.